wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-28.&emsp;Miracles are a way of earning release from fear.
+28. Miracles are a way of earning release from fear.
 ²Revelation induces a state in which fear has already been abolished.
 ³Miracles are thus a means and revelation is an end.